IrishMarineInstitute/Marine-Heat-Waves/README.md

   2. **hobday**: This container reads this local SST dataset and applies the **mhw-detect** algorithms (Hobday *et al.,* 2016) to determine the occurrence of marine heat waves and cold spells in the area.
   3. **erddap**: This container accesses and processes in-situ seawater temperature measurements from the Marine Institute ERDDAP.
   4. **sst**: In addition to the main workflow, which focuses on time-series analysis, this container produces 2-D maps of the sea surface tempeature, anomalies and marine heat waves occurring in the area of interest in the last two weeks.
-  5. **webapp**: This container produces a web application to visualize data produced by the other containers.
+  5. **webapp**: This container produces a web application to visualize the data produced by the other containers.

 In addition, some scripts are provided at the root of the repository for the pre-processing steps.
 More details below.